 The changing operating conditions are having an impact on employee experiences and the company culture.
-We took part in an engagement survey in 2021 with a very high participation rate of 92%, in order to target an improvement of our performance based on the results.
+We took part in the engagement survey in 2022 as well with a very high participation rate of 92%.
+As a result of targeted action plans launched based on the 2021 results, we were able to achieve significant improvement based on feedback from employees.